VVoruganti/VVoruganti.github.io/src/posts/windows-with-wsl.md

 called [VcXsrv](https://sourceforge.net/projects/vcxsrv/).

-Now to set it up to work with WSL I set the following variable in my `.bashrc`.
-Just make sure to substitute in your own IP address. you can find it in the command prompt with `ipconfig`
+Now to set it up to work with WSL I set the following variable in my `bash•.bashrc`.
+Just make sure to substitute in your own IP address. you can find it in the command prompt with `bash•ipconfig`

-**NOTE** the ip address given if you run `ifconfig` in WSL is different than your actual IP address, so make sure you use command *prompt*.
+**NOTE** the ip address given if you run `bash•ifconfig` in WSL is different than your actual IP address, so make sure you use command _prompt_.

 ```bash
 export DISPLAY:{MY IP ADDRESS}:0.0